kpalf/EPLApps_CorrelatorProcessTerminator/README.md

-# A sample Apama EPL App called "CorrelatorProcessTerminator" for use in Cumulocity
+# A sample Apama EPL App called "CorrelatorProcessTerminator" for use in Cumulocity IoT

 Sometimes it is useful to be able to "activate" a simple existing EPL App that is able to quickly cause the apama-ctrl microservice to restart.
 No need for support tickets, or Ops assistance, or higher-level permissions.